 The finance department prepares quarterly and annual reports, including the Annual Comprehensive Financial Report (ACFR).
-In 2021, for the twenty-fourth consecutive year, the City was awarded the Government Finance Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting for the City’s 2020 ACFR.
+In 2022, for the twenty-fifth consecutive year, the City was awarded the Government Finance Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting for the City’s 2021 ACFR.
 Moody's Investor Services continues to recognize the City's creditworthiness by assigning an Aaa credit rating to our debt.
 Montgomery is one of only ten communities in the State of Ohio to be rated in this category.

 Income Tax Revenue

-For purposes of balancing operations with capital investments and related debt service, income tax revenues are distributed into two funds according to the following allocation: 80 percent to the General Fund and 20 percent to the Capital Improvement Fund and 5 percent to the General Bond Retirement Fund.
+For purposes of balancing operations with capital investments and related debt service, income tax revenues are distributed into three funds according to the following allocation: 75 percent to the General Fund, 20 percent to the Capital Improvement Fund and 5 percent to the General Bond Retirement Fund.

 Total Revenues and Expenditures

-The line chart titled “Total Revenues and Expenditures including General Fund 2011-2021" provides a historical perspective of the City's ability to program and budget services, capital improvements and related debt service within the resources provided through the annual budget process.
-The reason for the large increase in 2021 is due to the issuance and expensing of special revenue bonds related to the Montgomery Quarter project.
+The line chart titled “Total Revenues and Expenditures including General Fund 2012-2022” provides a historical perspective of the City's ability to program and budget services, capital improvements and related debt service within the resources provided through the annual budget process.

 Sound Financial Policies

 To maintain a healthy fiscal environment, the City Council has adopted an array of financial policies: